Decentralized-ID/decentralized-id.github.io/README.md

 I got into crypto, mid-2017—my passion for learning and for collecting [useful information](http://crypt0library.net), on a number of related subjects, has only grown over that time.
 I'm slowly entering those resources into a database, to power a [web-app](https://github.com/infominer33/Crypto-library) for search, and navigation by tags, etc. Creating these lists has become an essential part of my process as a writer.
 Check out some of my [other projects](https://github.com/infominer33/awesome-decentralized-id/blob/master/projects.md).

-Although initially began as a result of freelance gigs, I'm not currently working with anyone.
-Creating this repository is a personal investment into the decentralized identity ecosystem, in support of anyone trying to make sense of the SSI\DID.
+Although initially began as a result of freelance gigs, my work on this repository has been entirely on my own time.
+I've not been hired by anyone to work on it, and am not currently contracted to write for anyone in the DID ecosystem (I mean I'm available :) Building this repository is an investment into the decentralized identity ecosystem, and my own personal brand — in support of anyone trying to make sense of the SSI\DID.

 —[infominer.id](https://infominer.id)